devtron-labs/devtron/docs/FAQs/devtron-troubleshoot.md

 The annotation `kubectl.kubernetes.io/last-applied-configuration:` is automatically added to each object when you run `kubectl apply`.
 {% endhint %}

-#### 29. Helm Charts provided by Bitnami are not visible in Chart Store
+#### 29. Helm Charts provided by Bitnami are not visible in Chart Store.
+Getting 'tls: handshake failure' while deploying Bitnami Charts.

+`rpc error: code = Unknown desc = Get "https://repo.broadcom.com/bitnami-files/index.yaml": remote error: tls: handshake failure`

-Follow the below steps:
+Follow the below steps if you are getting the above error:

 * Navigate to Global Configurations → Chart Repositories → Bitnami